Complete escape from localization on a hierarchical lattice: A Koch fractal with all states extended

 The absolutely continuous nature of the spectrum corresponds to a set of completely {\it extended} eigenfunctions, a fact that is easily confirmed from the flow of the hopping integrals under the RSRG iterations~\cite{southern} (Appendix).
 For any energy eigenvalue, picked up at random from anywhere within the energy spectrum in Fig.~\ref{dos}(b), and for {\it any combination} of the set $(x,y)$, satisfying $x^2 + y^2 =t^2$, and with $\Phi=\Phi_0/4$, the numerical values of hopping integrals keep on oscillating, without showing any sign of convergence to zero.
 This implies that, for any energy within the band, there is a non-zero overlap between the wavefunctions at {\it all} scales of length.
 This is a confirmatory test for the extendedness of the wave function, a fact that is substantiated by the perfect two-terminal transport, as depicted in Fig.~\ref{dos}(e).

 To strengthen the argument regarding the extended character of the eigenstates under the special condition referred to above, we have evaluated the inverse participation ratio (IPR) for increasingly larger finite-sized Koch fractal lattices.
+IPR is widely used in studying the localization properties of disordered lattices, and we outline the basic formula in Appendix C for the benefit of the reader.

 In Fig.~\ref{dos} (g) - (i) one such case is shown, for three different flux values.